Beijing Subway: Fare schedules

 On December 28, 2014, the Beijing Subway switched from a fixed-fare schedule to the current distance-based fare schedule for all lines except the Capital Airport Express.
-Prior to the December 28, 2014 fare increase, passengers paid a flat rate of RMB(¥) 2.00 (including unlimited fare-free transfers) for all lines except the Capital Airport Express, which cost ¥25, The flat fare was the lowest among metro systems in China.
+Prior to the December 28, 2014, fare increase, passengers paid a flat rate of RMB(¥) 2.00 (including unlimited fare-free transfers) for all lines except the Capital Airport Express, which cost ¥25, The flat fare was the lowest among metro systems in China.
 Before the flat fare schedule was introduced on October 7, 2007, fares ranged from ¥3 to ¥7, depending on the line and number of transfers.

 Fare collection

-Each station has two to 15 ticket vending machines.
+Each station has two to fifteen ticket vending machines.
 Ticket vending machines on all lines can add credit to Yikatong cards.
 Single-ride tickets take the form of an RFID-enabled flexible plastic card.

 Passengers must insert the ticket or scan the card at the gate both before entering and exiting the station.
 The subway's fare collection gates accept single-ride tickets and the Yikatong fare card.
 Passengers can purchase tickets and add credit to Yikatong card at ticket counters or vending machines in every station.
 The Yikatong, also known as Beijing Municipal Administration & Communication Card (BMAC), is an integrated circuit card that stores credit for the subway, urban and suburban buses and e-money for other purchases.
 The Yikatong card itself must be purchased at the ticket counter.
 To enter a station, the Yikatong card must have a minimum balance of ¥3.00.
 Upon exiting the system, single-ride tickets are inserted into the turnstile, which are reused by the system.

 To prevent fraud, passengers are required to complete their journeys within four hours upon entering the subway.
 If the four-hour limit is exceeded, a surcharge of ¥3 is imposed.
 Each Yikatong card is allowed to be overdrawn once.
 The overdrawn amount is deducted when credits are added to the card.

 Yikatong card users who spend more than ¥100 on subway fare in a calendar month will receive credits to their card the following month.
 After reaching ¥100 of spending in one calendar month, 20% of any further spending up to ¥150 will be credited.
 When spending exceeds ¥150, 50% of any further spending up to ¥250 will be credited.
 Once expenditures exceed ¥400, further spending won't earn any more credits.
 The credits are designed to ease commuters' burdens of fare increases.

 Beginning in June 2017, single-journey tickets could be purchased via a phone app.
 A May 2018 upgrade allowed entrance via scanning a QR code from the same app.

-Since the COVID-19 pandemic, a name and Chinese Resident Identity Card number must be entered when buying single-ride tickets for contact tracing purposes.
-This measure has been criticized for increasing the time spent buying tickets.
+As of January 2025, passengers may directly tap the contactless payment card (including international credit cards) to ride the subway.